SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond.

 VARIOUS RIG FAILURES to WATCH FOR

-SWAGE CREVICE CORROSION - Of all the terminals fittings found on a sailboat the deck level swage terminal is the most common source of failure.
+1 - SWAGE CREVICE CORROSION - Of all the terminals fittings found on a sailboat the deck level swage terminal is the most common source of failure.
 This is due to salt water intrusion and to a lesser degree fresh water intrusion.
 The water runs down the 1x19 wire and wicks inside the swage.
-The damage of freeze expansion can take a few years to set in.
-An example of the dreaded crevice corrosion is shown at right, #1.
+The damage of freeze expansion can take years to set in.
+An example of the dreaded crevice corrosion is shown at right.

-SWAGE MICRO CRACK - The rest of the swage terminal should be inspected for micro cracks using a magnifying lens.
-An example of advanced crevice corrosion is shown at right, #2.
+2 - SWAGE MICRO CRACK - The rest of the swage terminal should be inspected for micro cracks using a magnifying lens.
+An example of advanced crevice corrosion is shown at right.

 1x19 WIRE NICKS & SCRATCHES - Nicks and scratches that cross multiple strands or one strand deeply are also a possible concern and a candidate for replacement.
 So are flat spots.

 A local SJ24 suffered a broken mast in 2020 which prompted several of us to speculate the reason for the failure.
 I was shocked to also discover a broken strand (lower shroud) on Panache as I inspected the rigging only 3 months previous.
 This broken strand is not a show stopper for the remainder of this season but out of an abundance of caution I taped over the break to keep the remaining strands in place.
-Then I reinforced the shroud with 1/8" Dyneema looped through the top and bottom toggles and tensioned with a trucker's rolling hitch to close the loop.
+Then I reinforced the shroud with 1/8" Dyneema looped through the top and bottom toggles then tensioned with a trucker's rolling hitch to close the loop.
+The Dyneema was also loosely wrapped around the shroud to eliminate vibration.
 The Dyneema could actually slacken the shroud.
 Needless to say, Panache's shrouds were replaced in the Spring of 2021.

 TURNBUCKLE WINTER STORAGE ON DECK - Once the mast is down resist the temptation to lay the shrouds on the deck.
 If you step on a turnbuckle that is attached to a chain plate, you risk bending the T-bolt toggle.
-The safer technique is to direct the shrouds up to the cabin grab rails and secure them, thereby leaving the turnbuckles safely suspended in the air.
-Less risk of stepping on them.
+The safer technique is to direct the shrouds up to the cabin grab rails and secure them there.
+This leaves the turnbuckles safely suspended in the air with less risk of stepping on them.

-- The toggle on some turnbuckles can pivot fore/aft 2000 ensuring that the T-bolt does not touch the toggle when it lays on the deck.
-However, if the turnbuckle can pivot only 1600 then the T-bolt touches the toggle when it lays down.
+- The toggle on lower shroud turnbuckles can pivot fore/aft 2000 ensuring that the T-bolt does not touch the toggle when it lays on the deck.
+However, if the upper shroud turnbuckle can pivot only 1600 and the T-bolt touch the toggle when it laid down.
 After many cycles this will nick the T-bolt from where a break can start.
-I have such a nick on one of Panache's 45 year old turnbuckles.
-Hence one of the reasons for the next section!
+Panache had such a nick on one of her 45 year old turnbuckles.
+Hence one of the reasons I replaced the rigging.
+See Tech Tip F34a

 SHROUD COVERS & TURNBUCKLE BOOTS - You will likely see these white vinyl sleeves covering Panache's shrouds in various photos on this web site.
-Lots of boats have them.
-All were removed from Panache in 2018.
+Lots of boats have them but I removed all of from Panache in 2018.
 The wire corrosion associated with them is, well not good.
-Slide a sleeve up the shroud and you'll see green stuff growing due to the high moisture of the microclimate inside the sleeve.
+Slide a sleeve up the shroud and you'll see green stuff growing due to the high moisture of the microclimate inside.
 This leads to corrosion.
 "I killed this veritable salad bowl of the stuff with acetone."
+If you insist on having shroud covers, at least install them one size too big so water can drain out and air can dry the SS.

 Turnbuckle boots are less of a problem since more air flows through them due to bigger air space.
 But I removed them from Panache at the same time so I can see the lock nuts and rings.
 If you still want a turnbuckle boot, get a good one that is sealed to the wire at the top so it can shed rain off the turnbuckle.

 The occasional dousing of rain is good as it cleans the wire.
-But beyond that, keeping both dry is akin to preventing corrosion.
+But beyond that, keeping SS dry is akin to preventing corrosion.
 TOP

 MAST FOOT - The factory mast foot is cast aluminum incorporating an aft hinge that mates with the deck fitting via this custom 1/4" hinge pin to step the mast.
 The important issue here is the fasteners that secure the foot to the mast extrusion, be they pop rivets or screws.
 The pop rivets on Alan's mast foot at right sheared off when it fell forward due to a broken back stay.
 He considered their release to have saved the deck, which is an interesting concept.
 When I installed internal halyards on Panache around 1995 I replaced the sloppy pop rivets with 1/4" x 5/8" SS NF machine screws for more strength.
 See Tech Tip F03.
 The screws were secured with Sikaflex sealant to prevent movement.